 The following summary is not prepared by the sponsors of the measure and is not a part of the body thereof subject to consideration by the Legislative Assembly.
 It is an editor's brief statement of the essential features of the measure as introduced.
 The statement includes a measure digest written in compliance with applicable readability standards.

-Digest: The Act makes Election Day a legal holiday.
-The Act sets the date for the legal holiday.
-The Act requires employers to provide eight hours of Election Day paid time off for their employees.
-The Act makes voting in person the normal method for voting.
-The Act requires voters to show picture ID when voting or requesting a ballot.
-(Flesch Readability Score: 70.1).
+Digest: Makes voting in person the normal method for voting.
+Requires voters to show picture ID when voting or requesting a ballot.
+Refers the Act to the people at the next general election.
+(Flesch Readability Score: 63.8).